 - Add § 3.11 'Mainnet and Testnet' on p.
-19. - Acknowledge Jane Lusby and Teor. - Precisely specify the encoding and decoding of Ed25519 points. - Correct an error introduced in v2020.1.8; " $-O_J$ " was incorrectly used when the point (0, -1) on Jubjub was meant. - Precisely specify the conversion from a bit sequence in abst1.
+19. - Acknowledge Jane Lusby and Teor. - Precisely specify the encoding and decoding of Ed25519 points. - Correct an error introduced in v2020.1.8; " $-O_J$ " was incorrectly used when the point (0, -1) on Jubjub was meant. - Precisely specify the conversion from a bit sequence in abst_J.

-- Add Ying Tong Lai and Kris Nuttycombe as Zcash protocol designers. - Change the specification of $abst_J$ in §5.4.8.3 'Jubjub' on p.
-77 to match the implementation. - Repair the argument for GroupHash^{J(r)}{URS} being usable as arandom oracle, which previously depended on abst{<math>J} being injective. - In RedDSA verification, clarify that R used as part of the input to H^{\otimes} must be exactly as encoded in the signature. - Specify that shielded outputs of coinbase transactions MUST use v2 note plaintexts after Canopy activation. - Correct a bug in §4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
-54: esk is only to be checked against ToScalar($PRF{rseed}^{expand}([4])$) when leadByte \neq 0x01.
+- Add Ying Tong Lai and Kris Nuttycombe as Zcash protocol designers. - Change the specification of abst_J in §5.4.8.3 'Jubjub' on p.
+76 to match the implementation. - Repair the argument for GroupHash^{$\mathbb{J}^{(r)}$} being usable as a random oracle, which previously depended on abst^{\mathbb{J}} being injective. - In RedDSA verification, clarify that R used as part of the input to H^{\otimes} must be exactly as encoded in the signature.

 - Delete some 'new' superscripts that only added notational clutter. - Add an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid. - Define a Sapling note plaintext lead byte as having type $\mathbb{B}^{\mathbb{Y}}$ (so that decoding to a note plaintext always succeeds, and error handling is more explicit). - Fix a sign error in the fixed-base term of the batch validation equation in § B.1 'RedDSA batch validation' on p.
-169. - Fix a sign error in the fixed-base term of the batch validation equation in § B.3 'Ed25519 batch validation' on p.
-172.
+162.

-- Incorporate changes to Sapling note encryption from [ZIP-212]. - Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - Incorporate Ed25519 changes for Canopy from [ZIP-215]. - Add Appendix § B.3 'Ed25519 batch validation' on p.
-172. - Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[+]{\cdot}$ for positive square root.
+- Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[+]{\cdot}$ for positive square root.

-- Reference [ZIP-173] instead of BIP 173. - Mark more index entries as definitions.
+- Reference [ZIP-173] instead of BIP 173. - · Mark more index entries as definitions.

-- Reference [BIP-32] and [ZIP-32] when describing keys and their encodings. - Network Upgrade 4 has been given the name Canopy. - Reference [ZIP-211], [ZIP-212], and [ZIP-215] for the Canopy upgrade. - · Improve LaTeX portability of this specification.
+- Reference [BIP-32] and [ZIP-32] when describing keys and their encodings. - Network Upgrade 4 has been given the name Canopy. - Improve LaTeX portability of this specification.

-- Correct a wording error transposing transparent inputs and transparent outputs in §4.11 'Balance (Sprout)' on p.
-41. - · Minor wording clarifications. - Reference [ZIP-251], [ZIP-207], and [ZIP-214] for the Canopy upgrade.
+• Correct a wording error transposing transparent inputs and transparent outputs in §4.11 'Balance (Sprout)' on p.
+40.

 - The implementation of Sprout Ed25519 signature validation in zcashd differed from what was specified in §5.4.5 'Ed25519' on p.
-68. The specification has been changed to match the implementation. - Add consensus rules for Heartwood. - Remove "pvc" Makefile targets. - Make the Heartwood specification the default. - Add macros and Makefile support for building the Canopy specification.
+66. The specification has been changed to match the implementation. - Remove "pvc" Makefile targets. - Make the Heartwood specification the default. - Add macros and Makefile support for building the Canopy specification.